top of page

 How to find the Witch Head Nebula IC 2118 in Eridanus in the night sky, map

-The Witch Head Nebula can be found 2.6 degrees east of Rigel, the 7th brightest star in the night sky.
+The Witch Head Nebula can be found 2.6 degrees west of Rigel, the 7th brightest star in the night sky.
 Although Rigel is part of Orion, IC 2118 is considered to be in the neighbor constellation of Eridanus.

 The Witch Head nebula is extremely faint and almost impossible to see.
-It is of course not visible with the naked eye, and it is debatable whether it can be spotted with binoculars or not.
+It is of course not visible to the naked eye, and it is debatable whether it can be spotted with binoculars or not.
 Using a pair of wide binoculars under truly dark skies might reveal what seems to be an elongated patch of darkness.
 We personally never managed to see it with ours.

 Viewing this nebula with a telescope is also a challenge.
 The recommended way to do it is to use a small telescope with wide band and narrow filters attached, even then, the Witch Head is far from being impressive visually.